himanshudv81/DLP/README.md

 ## How to Use

-1. Clone the repository or download the script (`security_assessment.py`).
+1. Clone the repository.

 2. Configure AWS credentials:

     Ensure that your AWS credentials are properly configured.

-4. Activate virtual env:
+3. Activate virtual env:

     ```bash
     source env/bin/activate